 Once you have done all this work you can group your triggers and actions based on the severity.
 These become preparedness conditions.

 I have done this and created a PREP-CON mind map, available in poster sizes in the store.
+The PREP-CON mind map includes triggers as well as actions.
+You can use this as a base to develop your own triggers and actions for your plan.

 The full PREP-CON chart is in the store.